User Guide: Render

 Save

-Click on Save to save the current UV layout into a tiff file with the specified base name; the default is layout.tif.
+Click on Save to save the current UV layout into an image file with the specified base name; the default is layout.jpg.
 Click Stop to abort the render before it completes.

 Name field

-Change this if you want a different base name to the tiff file created.
+Change this if you want a different base name to the image file created.

 Resolution field

-Set the pixel resolution for the tiff file here.
+Set the pixel resolution for the image file here.

 DPI Settings